 Verbascum tripolitanum, grows among barley-cultivation at Tamim, and this colony doubtless supports the moth population from which wanderers sometimes appear at light at Abu Ghuraib.
 The moth is univoltine, flying in February in the central plain; in the mountains and Northern plain it should fly in March.

 Euro-Siberian:

 285a.
 Calophasia casta Borkh.

 Flies at Upper Heights in early June.
-Anatolian-Iranian, with Euroriental range.

 286. Copiphana gafsana Blach.